On the Weight Spectrum of Rate-Compatible Polar Codes

 \section{Conclusion}

 In this paper, we develop a systematic framework for the enumeration of the minimum-weight codewords in QUP, Wang-Liu shortened, and bit-reversal shortened decreasing polar codes.
-Furthermore, We compute the average weight spectrum of pre-transformed polar codes, applicable to a more expansive rate-matching configurations.
-Iterative formulas and algorithms are provided with a polynomial complexity relative to code length.
-Empirical simulations show the capacity of our proposed techniques to approximate the error-correcting performance of rate-matching polar codes with large list size.
+Furthermore, we compute the average weight spectrum of pre-transformed polar codes, applicable to more expansive rate-matching configurations.
+Iterative formulas and algorithms are provided with a polynomial complexity with respect to code length.
+Empirical simulations show that our proposed techniques are capable of approximating the error-correcting performance of rate-matching polar codes with large list size.